nitin1942003/OJ-project/README.md

 - Sign up and log in to start solving or creating questions.
 - Choose a programming problem and submit your solution.
-- View execution results, success rate, and leaderboard rankings.
+- View problems you created, problems you are attempting or solve with test case passed status.
 - Create and share custom challenges with the community.

 ## Deployment

-The application is live at: [RunitIn Online](https://runitin.online/)
+The application is live at: [RunitIn](https://runitin.online/)

-## Contribution

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any queries, reach out to [your-email@example.com] or open an issue on GitHub.
+For any queries, reach out to [nitinsharma1942003@gmail.com] or open an issue on GitHub.

 ---
 Happy Coding! 🚀